tamkeen-tms/rest-client/README.md

 }catch(RequestException $e){
     /**
-    * Calling $e->getMessage() returns one of these messages:
-    *
+    * Possible error messages include:
-    * request_error: Error while creating/sending the request.
+    * tenant_not_identified: The tenant id was not provided, or invalid
-    * api_disabled: The API interface is disabled on Tamkeen's end, and needs to be enabled.
+    * api_disabled: API is disabled for the tenant.
+(Contact the support team to enable it).
-    * missing_or_invalid_key: Authentication failed; key missing or invalide
+    * api_key_missing: The authentication key missing.
+    * api_key_invalid: The authentication key is invalid.
-    * api_error: An error happened on the API's end.
+    * api_error: An error happened at the API's level; server error (500).
-    *
-    * limit_reached: Reached the limit on the number of API requests, configured in Tamkeen.
-    * invalid_path: The endpoint requested was not found.
     **/
 }
 ```